vlang/v/doc/docs.md

 println(user.is_registered) // "true"
 ```

-In this example, the receiver (which is simply the first argument) is marked as mutable,
+In this example, the receiver (which is just the first argument) is explicitly marked as mutable,
 so `register()` can change the user object.
 The same works with non-receiver arguments:

 ```v